rails/webpacker/docs/docker.md

 # Docker

-To setup webpacker with a dockerized Rails application is very trivial.
+To setup webpacker with a dockerized Rails application is trivial.

 First, add a new service for webpacker in docker-compose.yml: